wix-incubator/react-module-container/README.md

 ## Why?
 It's a small library that allows big things.
-Its main purpose is to enable building large-scale application with lazy-loaded module based on either React or Angular.
+Its main purpose is to enable building large-scale application with lazy-loaded modules based on either React or Angular.

 ## Getting started or 4 simple steps to convert to lazy module
 ### Step 1: Add `react-module-container`